-An example of a typical 200g soil sample containing a mixture of free-living plant-parasitic nematodes, mainly sheath ( Hemicycliophora spp.) and root-knot ( Meloidogyne spp.) nematodes.
+This video shows an example of a typical 200g soil sample containing a mixture of free-living plant-parasitic nematodes, mainly sheath (Hemicycliophora spp.) and root-knot (Meloidogyne spp.) nematodes.

-A solution of free-living plant-parasitic nematodes extracted from soil using our free-living nematode-standard service.
-Our expert nematologists visually examine, identify and count all plant-parasitic nematodes isolated using image analysis microscopy or molecular techniques.
+The solution of free-living plant-parasitic nematodes has been extracted from soil using our free-living nematode standard service.
+Our expert nematologists visually examine, count and identify all plant-parasitic nematodes isolated using image analysis microscopy or molecular techniques.
 Once we have identified the nematodes found, we can provide a detailed report on the biology and pathogenicity of each species to enable our customer to make informed decisions on crop management.

 For further information about how Fera uses any personal data collected from you, please see our Privacy Notice at www.fera.co.uk/privacy-policy.